Ozoubia/test/transfer/README.md

 transferred not in the local file system, but between two different cloud providers.
 In this sample you will set up a provider that offers a file located in an `Azure Blob Storage`, and a consumer that requests to transfer this file to an `AWS S3 bucket`.
 Terraform is used for creating all required cloud resources.

+### [Transfer sample 07](./transfer-07-consumer-pull-http-Vm/README.md): Perform a Consumer and provider pull exchange in Virtual machines

+This sample demonstrates a consumer pull exchange between a consumer and a provider, both running on different machines (host and a Vm). only one file is tested in this example for the sake of simplicity; which is served by a backend API in the provider side. after the successful communication between the participants. the consumer can pull and receive the data.